(Page updated June 2020)

 WHO INVENTED THE PIANO?
 AND WHEN?

 In the 1600s, after the death of Queen Elizabeth I, and the gunpowder plot, in the wake of the English Civil War, London suffered the double trauma of the Great Plague and the Great Fire, then Europe suffered the worst of the Little Ice Age.
-At the end of that tormented century, in the reign of King William III, the piano was invented by Bartolommeo Cristofori in Florence, Italy.
-(Technically, it was not known as Italy then.)
+At the end of that tormented century, in the reign of King William III, shortly after the death of Henry Purcell, the piano was invented by Bartolommeo Cristofori in Florence, Italy.
+(Technically, it was not always known as Italy then, it was split into several city states.)
+There were various other claims to the invention or even precursor of the piano, but they have no value because there is no evidence that they were successful.

-His instruments were based on the shape of a harpsichord, which we would recognise as a “grand piano”, although that particular term was not used until much later, as a way of comparing to later, smaller types.
-Details were first published in 1711, written in 1709, but Cristofori’s pianos existed before that, and his ARPICEMBALO, a somewhat similar instrument, had been documented in 1698.
+Cristofori’s instruments were based on the shape of a harpsichord, which we would recognise as a “grand piano”, although that particular term was not used until much later, as a way of comparing to later, smaller types.
+The idea that Broadwoods invented the grand piano in the 1770s is difficult to understand.
+In spite of various pictures appearing to be different designs, with different colours, stands or legs, only 3 Cristofori pianofortes are known to have survived.
+Details of the invention were first published in 1711, written in 1709, but Cristofori’s pianos existed before that, and his ARPICEMBALO, a somewhat similar instrument, had been documented in 1698.

-His new instrument differed from the harpsichord in that instead of plucking the strings, it struck them with hammers, and this meant that, as well as being a more powerful instrument, it had the facility of allowing the player to control the dynamics of the music by variations in the way the keys were played.
+Cristofori’s new instrument differed from the harpsichord in that instead of plucking the strings, it struck them with hammers, and this meant that, as well as being a more powerful instrument, it had the facility of allowing the player to control the dynamics of the music by variations in the way the keys were played.
 This facility is not just about playing “soft and loud” overall, it means that one hand can play louder than the other, or one finger can play a melody louder than the other notes, or any note in a handful can be made more prominent.
-This is something we take for granted now, but in 1742, people were more used to harpfichords, and the Ipswich Journal reported on the strange novelty of an instrument that allowed one to…
+This is something we take for granted now, and regard as essential in a musical instrument, but in 1742, people were more used to organs and harpfichords, and the Ipswich Journal reported on the strange novelty of an instrument that allowed one to…

 The clavichord was an even earlier keyboard instrument, but if you have ever played a solid electric guitar without plugging it in, you will have some idea how quiet a clavichord is.
-You could practise in the middle of the night, and the neighbours would not hear, so it is not suitable for public performance.
+You could practise in the middle of the night, and the neighbours would not hear, so although it is a very expressive instrument, it is not suitable for public performance.
+Nowadays, we can overcome this with electronic amplification.

 PIANO E FORTE

-Cristofori called his invention “gravicembalo col piano e forte”, which we shorten to “pianoforte” or even “piano”.
-The word “gravicembalo” means a harpsichord, and he obviously thought of his wonderful invention as a new type of harpsichord.
+Cristofori called his invention “gravicembalo col piano e forte”, which we shorten to “pianoforte” or even just “piano”.
+The word “gravicembalo” means a harpsichord, and he obviously thought of his wonderful invention as just a new type of harpsichord.
 Strictly speaking, the Italian “piano e forte” does not mean “soft and loud”.
-Forte does not actually mean loud, it means strong, but we still understand it in the same way.
+Forte does not actually mean “loud”, it means “strong”, but we still understand it in the same way.

-“Piano” means a plane or level, such as the decks of a ship, as I discovered to my cost when I went on board an Italian liner on the Thames to tune the pianos.
-Incredibly, none of the crew spoke English, and they couldn’t understand why I kept wiggling my fingers and saying “piano”, so they kept asking “which piano?” and took me all the way up to the bridge, to speak to the captain.
+The correct Italian meaning of “Piano” is a plane or level, such as the decks of a ship, as I discovered to my cost when I went on board an Italian liner on the Thames to tune the pianos.
+Incredibly, none of the crew spoke English, and they couldn’t understand why I kept wiggling my fingers and saying “piano”, so they kept asking what seemed to be “which piano?” and took me all the way up to the bridge, to speak to the captain.
 He said “Ah!
 Technizioni!” and explained that I was to be shown where the ship’s pianofortes were.
 On the way down, we passed deck signs labelled “Piano 5”, “Piano 4” etc..
-Even then, my work was interrupted by waiters telling me I was not allowed to play the pianos, so I repeated “technizioni”.
+Even then, my work was interrupted by waiters telling me in garbled English that I was not allowed to play the pianos, so I repeated “technizioni”.

-In spite of various pictures appearing to be different designs, with different stands or legs, only 3 Cristofori pianos are known to have survived.
-The keyboard compass (range) of his first pianos was only 4 octaves, or 49 notes, from C to C. Some of his later instruments had a few more notes at either end.
+The keyboard compass (range) of Cristofori’s first pianos was only 4 octaves, or 49 notes, from C to C, little more than the vocal range of a choir.
+Some of his later instruments had a few more notes at either end.

-Despite the modern application of this term by Wikipedia, the Daily Mirror and others, “fortepiano” is not a generic term for early pianos, and the first pianos were certainly NOT known as fortepianos.
+Despite the modern application of this term by Wikipedia, the Daily Mirror and others, “fortepiano” is not the original name for early pianos, and the first pianos were certainly NOT known as fortepianos.
 This name did not arise until shortly after Cristofori’s death in 1731, when the German makers such as Gottfried Silbermann (organ builder) and Balthasar Schiedmayer (clavichord maker) began producing these new instruments.
-Some people now use the term for early grands with no iron frame, but this is their choice, a modern one, and not the original meaning.
+The only problem with this is that technically “Germany” did not exist as it does now.
+Some people now use the term “fortepiano” for early grands with no iron frame, but this is their choice, a modern one, and not the original meaning.

-Without the efforts of German makers, the piano would not have survived to become what it is today, because in the 1740s and 1750s, pianos were almost exclusively made and played in Germany.
-I have no hands-on experience of working on early German fortepianos, but over the years, many people, books and websites have given the impression that Silbermann developed his instrument quite independently, and that the action was on a different principle to Cristofori’s, the “German Action”, following on from Schroter’s model…
+Without the efforts of German makers, the piano would not have survived to become what it is today, because in the 1740s and 1750s, pianos were almost exclusively made and played in Germany, although Vienna (Austria) soon caught up.
+I have no hands-on experience of working on early German fortepianos, but over the years, various people, books and websites have given the impression that Silbermann developed his instrument quite independently, and that the action was on a different principle to Cristofori’s, the “German Action”, following on from Schroter’s model…

 THIS SEEMS TO BE A COMPLETE FICTION.

 Now, online photographs clearly demonstrate that Silbermann’s action was not different, and not just similar, it was IDENTICAL to Cristofori’s, to such an extent that we can only assume that he was so impressed by Cristofori’s invention, he made or procured detailed drawings of the original, and copied them faithfully.
-I would love to hear from anyone who has worked on a German piano with a “German Action”.
+I would love to hear from anyone who has worked on one of these early German pianos with a “German Action”.
+Confusion with the very different “Viennese Action” may be connected with the complicated history of Vienna and Austria, and although the Austrian people are sometimes said to be “Germans”, Austria has not always been part of Germany, and it is not now.

-Silbermann made very few pianos, and many of the different photos and drawings are of the same piano, or copies of it.
-It is suggested that there were no square pianos then, yet Helen Rice Hollis says that apart from Silbermann’s, no other grands existed in Germany until 1773, a statement that is difficult to reconcile when we know that grands were the only type made until the mid-1700s.
-1773 refers in this instance to an Austrian piano, not a German one.
+Silbermann made very few pianos, but many of the different photos and drawings are of the same piano, or copies of it.
+It is suggested that there were no square pianos then, yet Helen Rice Hollis says that apart from Silbermann’s, no other grands existed in Germany until 1773, a statement that is difficult to reconcile when we have the impression that grands were almost the only type made until the mid-1700s.
+Anyway, 1773 refers in this instance to an Austrian piano, not a German one.
 J.A.
-Stein studied under Silbermann for about a year, then he and other Viennese makers followed on with their own adapted versions of the fortepiano, and used the Viennese Action.
+Stein studied under Silbermann for about a year, then he and other Viennese makers followed on with their own adapted versions of the fortepiano, and used the Viennese Action, which was closer to Schroter’s model.

 Grands only represent about a quarter of the surviving pianos from the 1700s.
 In the business records of Ferdinand Weber, Dublin, who was apprenticed in Germany, the first reference to "Piano Forte" is in 1780.
 Previously, he referred to "Forte Piano".
-By the 1830s, advertisements still tended to refer to “Piano-Fortes” with a space or a hyphen.
+By the 1830s, advertisements still tended to refer to “Piano Fortes” with a space or a hyphen.
 By the 1850s, the 2 words had merged in most instances.
+If you want to search online, “pianoforte” will get you more useful results than “piano”, especially in Google Images.

 Those of the German piano makers who brought their craft to London around 1760 mainly made square pianos and although there were grand-shaped fortepianos produced in Germany and Austria, very few were made in London at this time, the bulk of the trade was square pianos, there being no proper uprights then.

-John Broadwood’s trade card described him as “Harpsichord, Grand & Small Piano Forte Maker”, and he is thought to have made his first grands in 1781.
-Broadwood is said to have coined the term “Grand Piano Forte”, and he made an “Improved Grand Piano Forte” in 1782, but the earliest published use of the term is said to be in Robert Stodart’s patent of 1777.
-By 1781, there were already newspaper references to “Grand Piano Forte”.
+This trade card for John Broadwood describes him as “Harpsichord, Grand & Small Piano Forte Maker”, and he is thought to have made his first grands in 1781. (“Small” refers to square pianos – querpianos.)
+Broadwood is said to have coined the term “Grand Piano Forte”, but the earliest published use of the term is thought to be in Robert Stodart’s patent of 1777.
+By 1781, there were already references in The Times to “Grand Piano Forte”, and Broadwood made an “Improved Grand Piano Forte” in 1782.

 Claims in an 1839 book that someone named Bacchus made the first horizontal grand pianoforte in 1777 suggest a little too much wine, and we have so far found no record of such a maker, unless they meant Backers, in which case the date is still wrong.
 Very few British grands survive from the 1700s, and the earliest, thought to have been made by Americus Backers in 1772 for the Duke of Wellington, is now in the Russell Collection, Edinburgh, which we visited in 2011.
-It has been suggested that this was the first British piano to have pedals, but it would be more accurate to say that it is the earliest surviving British piano with pedals.
-They work in exactly the same way as more modern grand pedals.
+It has been suggested that this was the first English-made piano to have pedals, but we can’t prove this, although it is the earliest surviving English-made piano with pedals.
+They work in exactly the same way as modern grand pedals.
+By the 1780s, increasing numbers of pianos had pedals, although they were still not an essential part of a piano.
+Now, pedals are known as “the soul of the piano”.

 Syrinx (Pan Pipes) - Xylophone - Zither